ccivit/bowtie/README.md

 ## Installing prebuild indexes

-As it is, t can only run wrappers found in the old FTP server (ftp://ftp.ccb.jhu.edu/pub/data/bowtie_indexes/).
+As it is, t can only run wrappers found in the [old FTP server](ftp://ftp.ccb.jhu.edu/pub/data/bowtie_indexes/).
 For example, if we want to run a sequence on <em>s. cerevisiae</em>.
 We first need to go into the index folder:
 ```
 cd indexes
 ```